Please select a subject tab below to view related questions. The entire listing of the questions and their answers can be viewed here.

 Figures vary greatly.
 Some studies indicate it could affect up to 1% of the population.
 This is one person in 100.

 Most people with VWD have few or no symptoms.
 In comparison to the number of people with the mild form of VWD, the form of VWD causing moderate bleeding is uncommon, and the severe form is rare.

 If VWD is so common, why haven't I heard of it?

 Most people with VWD have the mild form.
 For many, it is often so mild that it is not diagnosed at all unless the person has surgery or a major accident.
-It is estimated that around 200,000 people might be affected by VWD in Australia: some of these people will not have bleeding symptoms, but others will have bleeding problems.
-More than 2,000 people have been diagnosed with VWD in Australia but many others are undiagnosed
+More than 2,200 people have been diagnosed with VWD in Australia but many others are undiagnosed.

 Why is the condition called VWD?